zyunx/erd/internal/HowToPositionRoleNameLabel/HowToPositionRoleNameLabel.md

 ## Solution
 ![Solution](fig2.png "Solution")

-First, I postion label so that the bottom-center of it is at the center of the role connection line.
+First, I postion label so that the center of it(point C) is at the center of the role connection line.

-Then I move the label along the line which is perpendicular to the role connection line until the label does not intersect the role connection.
+Then I translate the label along the line which is perpendicular to the role connection line until the label does not intersect the role connection.

-Finally, I draw the label whose bottom-center is at C.
+Finally, I draw the label whose right-bottom is at A.

-### How To Get The Point C?
+### How To Get The Translation Vector?

+In the figure, the translation vector is AB.

-Vector AC = Vector AB + Vector BC
+Vector AB = Vector AC + Vector CB

 Assume
-Vector AB = (x1, y1),
+Vector CB = (x1, y1), y1=k*x1, k is the slope of role connection line;
-Vector BC = (-w/2, 0), w is the width of label bounding box,
+Vector AC = (-w/2, -h/2), w is the width of label bounding box, h is the height of the label bounding box;
-Vector AC = (x2, y2),
+Vector AB = (x2, y2);
-and the k is the slope of role connection line.

 Then
 x1 + (-w/2) = x2
-y1 + 0 = y2
+y1 + (-h/2) = y2
 y1 = k * x1
 x1 * x2 + y1 * y2 = 0

-The k and w is known, there 4 unkowns and 4 equations, so I can solve the equation group to get Vector AC(x2, y2).
+The k and w is known, there 4 unkowns and 4 equations, so I can solve the equation group to get Vector AB(x2, y2).

-Finally, Point C = Point A + Vector AC